The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 Once again, the insurance company is working hard to devalue your claim.
 Anything you can say can be used against you to devalue or deny your claim.

 Hiring a lawyer after a car crash is the best way to protect your rights.
 After a car crash, medical bills will pile up—bills that you shouldn’t have to pay.
 If you were injured because of another party’s negligence, call a car accident lawyer right away to make sure your rights are protected.

 If the insurance company reaches out to you after you’ve hired the best personal injury lawyer for your case, do not speak to them.
 Your lawyer will have sent a letter of representation, so they should already be aware that you are being represented.

 Our Car Accident Attorneys have seen the gamut of personal injuries and cases.
-Your attorney will know that while you may not be experiencing any pain in the present, that you can develop serious pain over time that may require surgery to correct.
-Further, putting off treatment for injuries can weaken your personal injury lawsuit.
+Your attorney will know that while you may not be experiencing any pain in the present, you can develop serious pain over time that may require surgery to correct.
 Seeking treatment immediately after a negative event can strengthen your claim for compensation.
 It is much harder for an insurance company to justify its refusal to pay your claim if you received medical care shortly after a car crash.